How to sort a string in Python

 Common errors and challenges

-While sorting strings is often straightforward, you can encounter issues with mixed data types, whitespace, and inconsistent casing that require specific solutions.
+While sorting strings is usually straightforward, you might run into a few common issues with mixed data types, whitespace, and inconsistent casing.

 Handling TypeError when sorting mixed types with sorted()

-You'll trigger a TypeError if you try to sort a list containing incompatible data types, such as strings and integers.
-Python can't natively compare them, so it raises an error.
-The following code demonstrates what happens when you attempt this combination.
+You'll hit a TypeError if you try to sort a collection containing incompatible types, like strings and numbers.
+Python can't compare 'a' to 1, so the operation fails.
+See what happens when you concatenate a string with a list of numbers and pass it to sorted().

 numbers = [1, 2, 3]